Blake Shelton Opens Up About ‘Weird’ Time On ‘The Voice’ Without Adam Levine

-Blake Shelton is speaking out about his “weird” time on The Voice without his longtime co-coach Adam Levine by his side after the Maroon 5 frontman announced his departure from the show in May.
+Blake Shelton spoke out about his “weird” time on The Voice without his longtime co-coach Adam Levine by his side after the Maroon 5 frontman announced his departure from the show in May.
 In a new interview with Extra, the country star admitted that he was finding it pretty strange to be back on the NBC talent search without Levine for the very first time in 17 seasons.

 “It’s weird to not have Adam here, because I don’t know who to be mad at,” Shelton jokingly explained to the site during a joint interview with fellow coach Kelly Clarkson.